 NOTE: See the appliance manufacturer's user guide provided in your InfoCase for complete operating instructions and safety precautions.

 The Range and optional Oven in your motor home operate on propane gas and will provide most of the functions of the range in your home.
+Glass Range Cover - lift cover before igniting range.

 To Light Range Top Burners